Anwar al-Awlaki: Fort Hood shooter

-Nidal Hasan visited al-Awlaki's mosque for his mother's funeral, at which al-Awlaki presided in 2002.
+Nidal Hasan, an Army Medical Corps psychiatrist, visited al-Awlaki's mosque for his mother's funeral, at which al-Awlaki presided in 2002.
 Hasan usually attended a mosque in Maryland closer to where he lived while working at the Walter Reed Medical Center (2003–09).
-Fort Hood shooter Nidal Hasan was investigated by the FBI after intelligence agencies intercepted at least 18 e-mails between him and al-Awlaki between December 2008 and June 2009.
+He was investigated by the FBI after intelligence agencies intercepted at least 18 e-mails between him and al-Awlaki between December 2008 and June 2009.
 Even before the contents of the e-mails were revealed, terrorism expert Jarret Brachman said that Hasan's contacts with al-Awlaki should have raised "huge red flags", because of his influence on radical English-speaking jihadis.
 Charles Allen, no longer in government, noted that there was no work-related reason for Hasan to be in touch with al-Awlaki.
 Former CIA officer Bruce Riedel opined: "E-mailing a known al-Qaeda sympathizer should have set off alarm bells.
 Even if he was exchanging recipes, the bureau should have put out an alert."
 A DC-based Joint Terrorism Task Force operating under the FBI was notified of the e-mails and reviewed the information.
 Army employees were informed of the e-mails, but they didn't perceive any terrorist threat in Hasan's questions.
 Instead, they viewed them as general questions about spiritual guidance with regard to conflicts between Islam and military service and judged them to be consistent with legitimate mental health research about Muslims in the armed services.
 The assessment was that there was not sufficient information for a larger investigation.
 In one of the e-mails, Hasan wrote al-Awlaki: "I can't wait to join you [in the afterlife]".
 "It sounds like code words," said Lt.
 Col. Tony Shaffer, a military analyst at the Center for Advanced Defense Studies.
 "That he's actually either offering himself up, or that he's already crossed that line in his own mind."